* Demographic group segmentation not available for this indicator

 The FAFSA application does not ask whether the applicant is a high school senior and Federal Student Aid estimates a student’s status based on a series of assumptions.
 Federal Student Aid notes that the following students are not included in the high school data:

 This is not a comprehensive list.
-You can find a complete list of data details and assumptions on the FAFSA completion website.
+You can find a more complete list of data details and assumptions on FAFSA Tracker website or the FAFSA completion website.

 If you know of an organization that is working on this topic in NC, please let us know on the feedback form.